Welcome to School Video Project

 KET School Video Project Challenges – Upload and Win Free Gear!

-KET’s current KET School Video Project Challenge is My Kentucky Home, a call for student-produced documentary-style videos about student hometowns and what’s special about them.
-Kentucky public, private, and homeschools are eligible to participate.
+KET’s last KET School Video Project Challenge was My Kentucky Home, student-produced documentary-style videos about hometowns and what’s special about them.
+Kentucky public, private, and homeschools were eligible to participate.
 Winner of the project’s prize drawing on May 1, 2017, was Ms. Crystal Neal, Library Media Specialist at Powell County Middle School.
 Ms. Neal shared the excellent student-made documentary, Buzzing About Bees, about local bee farming and the importance of bees to plant pollination.

 For more information contact Cynthia Warner, KET Education Division, 800-432-0951 ext.
 7263; 859-258-7263.